grpc/proposal/A41-xds-rbac.md

 The environment variable `GRPC_XDS_EXPERIMENTAL_RBAC` will be used to gate the feature until it is deemed stable for a particular implementation.
-If unset or not `true`, all RBAC logic presented in this gRFC will not come into effect.
+If unset or not `true`, all logic presented in this gRFC will not come into effect.

 ## Rationale